Dhiya-cjayakumar/Conci---AI-Hotel-Concierge-System/README.md

 # Conci – AI-Powered Hotel Room Voice Concierge

-**Conci** is an open-source MVP of a smart voice concierge designed for hotel rooms.
+**Conci** is a MVP of a smart voice concierge designed for hotel rooms.
 Guests can speak naturally, and Conci understands their intent, categorizes requests, logs them, and notifies staff — all with privacy-first, local browser-based speech recognition.

 ---